COVID-19 pandemic in Bangladesh: May 2021 to August 2021: The third wave

 May saw an alarming rise in cases and positivity rates in border districts, with Chapainawabganj undergoing a localised lockdown in order to reduce transmission.
 On 29 May, the DGHS recommended an immediate "strict lockdown" of eight districts which had witnessed an average positivity rates of over 30 percent for a week and the IEDCR confirmed community transmission of the Delta variant across several districts.

 Throughout June a steep rise in transmission was reported in the border districts, particularly in Khulna and Rajshahi divisions, with steep increases in positivity rates, regularly reaching as high as 50 or 60 percent in some districts.
 The nationwide positivity rate once again crossed 20 percent on 23 June 2021.
 Towards the end of June, several districts surrounding Dhaka went into lockdown to try and reduce transmission into the capital.

 Throughout the first half of July, Bangladesh regularly recorded its highest daily deaths since the pandemic began as hospitals struggled under the strain, with many operating above their capacity.

 On 1 July 2021 Bangladesh went into another national lockdown, planned to last seven days, amidst a surge in cases and deaths towards the end of June — thought to have been driven by the transmission of the Delta variant.
 The government issued a notice saying all offices and transportation would be shut and "No one will be allowed to leave home except for an emergency during this seven-day period".
 The army and Border Guard Bangladesh were deployed to enforce the measures and all offices and shops were shut with only local food markets allowed to open for a few hours a day.
 The lockdown was initially announced to start 28 June, causing a widespread exodus of people leaving the capital Dhaka.

-Despite the strict enforcement, by the fifth day, compliance with the measures was declining according to national media and over 2000 people had been detained by the Dhaka Metropolitan Police in the first four days of the lockdown for non-compliance.
+Despite the strict enforcement, by the fifth day, compliance with the measures was declining.
+According to national media, over 2000 people had been detained by the Dhaka Metropolitan Police in the first four days of the lockdown for non-compliance.

-On 5 July 2021, it was announced the lockdown measures would be extended by an additional seven days, now due to continue to midnight on 14 July.
+On 5 July 2021, it was announced the lockdown measures would be extended by an additional seven days, due to continue to midnight on 14 July.